open-cluster-management-io/addon-contrib/fluid-addon/README.md

 # fluid-addon

 fluid-addon is an addon that integrates the [fluid](https://github.com/fluid-cloudnative/fluid) project into OCM.

 ## Install the fluid-addon to the Hub cluster

 Switch context to Hub cluster.

 ```
-make deploy
+$ kubectl apply -f deploy/addon
 ```

 You can check if the fluid addon was deployed by: